jesper-olsen/zonst/READMEdft.md

 ---

 The demo shows the result of approximating a square wave with a number of fourier terms.
-The approximation is getting increasingly more accurate when more terms are added..
+The approximation is getting increasingly more accurate as more terms are added.

 Edit the source code to experiment with a few other input signals...